Daesung: 2017–present: Solo Dome tour and D-Day

 On July 25, 2019, was reported that a building in Gangnam, that Daesung purchased in 2017 before his military enlistment, has been operating an illegal entertainment business.
 The next day, Daesung released an apology statement and claimed that he was not aware of it because he started his military service right after purchasing the building and that would take legal action against tenants who committed illegal acts, such as the landlord of the building.
 As of January, all possible charges against him were dropped due to a lack of evidence and legitimate knowledge in the case.

 Daesung opened an anonymous YouTube channel in 2020, but was discovered in March 2021.
 The YouTube channel is called "D'splay".

 On December 26, 2022, it was confirmed by YG that Daesung had terminated his contract and was looking for a new start.
 However, he would still remain a member of BigBang and be open to collaborating anytime.
 In April 2023, Daesung signed a contract with the RND Company.

 In July 2023, Daesung performed at the Waterbomb Japan festival in Nagoya (22 July) and in Tokyo (29 July).
 In August 2023, he held his first tour in six years, DShow Vol. 2, performing in Fukuoka, Tokyo, Osaka and Nagoya.

 In March 2024, Daesung released a single song called "Falling Slowly" and began his fan meeting tour in Asia called D's ROAD.
 As well as a Japan tour called D's IS ME.

 Daesung released his first Korean extended play, D's Wave, on April 8, 2025.
+On December 10, he released the trot-inspired single "Hando-Chogua".